matthijs22/couturier/README.md

 Couturier is serving platform for machinelearning models.

 ## Project overview
 Couturier provides a simple method to expose multiple machinelearning models through a REST api.
-It currently only provides a prediction endpoints.
+It currently only provides a prediction endpoint.

 ## Quickstart
 * `git clone https://github.com/matthijs22/couturier.git`